“Choose not to be harmed and you won’t be harmed. Don’t feel harmed and you haven’t been.

 Five Very Helpful Books from or about Stoics:

-This book has been very helpful when dealing with inevitable stumbles and adversity.
+This book has been very helpful when dealing with inevitable stumbles and adversity that we each face.

 “Where the head goes, the body follows.
 Perception precedes action.
 Right action follows the right perspective.”